Julia-PBN/zbfc/README.md

 The errors reports will be very bad.

-Compilation `zig build` or `zig build -Doptimize=Release`, but it'd remove some brainfuck code verifications.
+Compilation `zig build` or `zig build -Doptimize=ReleaseFast`, but it'd remove some brainfuck code verifications.

+The executable will be `./zig-out/zbfc`

 Usage: `zfbc <brainfuck file>`, fasm output going to stdout.